Synonyms: NAC, N-Acetylcystein, N-acetyl L-Cysteine

 I’ve responded incredibly well to NAC supplementation from a cognitive health standpoint.
 This redditor’s experience is similar to mine.

-If you experience hangover effects after drinking, then try NAC before bed to reduce the negative effects.
-It usually eliminates hangovers based on my experience.
+If you experience negative effects after drinking, then try NAC before bed to reduce the negative effects.
+It usually eliminates them based on my experience.